LLNL/RAJA/docs/sphinx/user_guide/plugins.rst

 *******

 RAJA provides a plugin mechanism to support optional components that provide additional functionality to make writing applications easier.
-Currently, there is only library that provides a RAJA plugin: CHAI.
+Currently, there is only one library that provides a RAJA plugin: CHAI.

 =======
 CHAI